Climate Change Committee: Members

 Baroness Brown is the Chair of the Adaptation Sub-Committee.
 The other Sub-Committee members are Professor Richard Dawson, Professor Dame Georgina Mace, Ece Ozdemiroglu, Rosalyn Schofield and Professor Michael Davies.

-As of April 2018, the Chief Executive of the committee is Chris Stark.
+Chris Stark served as chief executive of the Climate Change Committee between April 2018 and April 2024, when he was appointed chief executive of British climate change consultancy Carbon Trust.
+The committee's current interim chief executive is James Richardson, its chief economist, who was set to serve until a permanent replacement was named in the role.

 Former members

 The first chairman of the committee was Lord Turner (2008–12).
-Other previous Committee members include Professor Michael Grubb (2008-2011), Lord Krebs (2009-2017), Lord May (2008-2016), and Professor Sam Fankhauser (2008-2016).
+Other previous Committee members include Professor Michael Grubb (2008–2011), Lord Krebs (2009–2017), Lord May (2008–2016), and Professor Sam Fankhauser (2008–2016).
 David Kennedy was Chief Executive of the committee from 2008 until May 2014.